“You’re so smart!”

 So what’s the problem with praising your child?

 Over years of experiments, Dweck has shown that children develop what she has termed a “fixed mindset” about themselves when they are faced with “person” praise.
 What does this mean?
 It means when children are praised for their abilities or traits seen as inherent in the person – “you are smart”, “you are beautiful” – they develop a mindset that sees these traits as unchangeable.

 Unchangeable.
 There’s the problem.

 Kids with a fixed mindset believe that you are stuck with however much intelligence you’re born with.
-They would agree with this statement: “If you have to work hard, you don’t have ability.
-If you have ability, things come naturally to you.”
+They would agree with this statement: “If you have to work hard, you don’t have the ability.
+If you have the ability, things come naturally to you.”
 When they fail, these kids feel trapped.
 They start thinking they must not be as talented or smart as everyone’s been telling them.
 They avoid challenges, fearful that they won’t look smart.

 Avoiding challenges and living in fear of looking “stupid” when you’ve been told over and over you’re smart is no way to live.
 It’s certainly not a path to success and, even worse, it’s definitely not a path to happiness.
-And isn’t that what we want most for our children?
+Isn’t that what we want most for our children?
 For them to be happy?

 Taking it a step further, if this type of praise, “person” praise, doesn’t work so well what about “person” criticism?

 Dweck and colleagues have also seen the same effect with criticism, with children who received person criticism to tasks (in this case it was “I’m very disappointed in you”) showing helplessness in later tasks tapping similar abilities relative to children who received other feedback or no feedback at all.
 Children, in essence, internalize the failure as being about them and fail to think that they are capable of growth… [this] tells them no matter what they do, they will not succeed, so why try?